Timings ▪ Offering ▪ Children and Youth ▪ Volunteering ▪ Travel ▪ More Info

 Primary aged children will be in the Cotswold Hall for their session.

-All children age 0-18 (up to end of Y13) need to be pre-registered to enable us to prepare well, get large enough teams of leaders in place and enough resources.
 We also need a big team of volunteers to support our children’s and youth work, so please help if you are able.

 Sensory and Additional needs